clearlinux/clear-linux-documentation/source/clear-linux/get-started/virtual-machine-install/virtualbox.rst

 Run pre-configured Clear Linux\* as a VirtualBox\* guest OS
 ###########################################################

-This section shows how to deploy a pre-configured Clear Linux\* image as a guest on the `VirtualBox hypervisor`_ .
+This instruction explains how to deploy a pre-configured Clear Linux\* image as a guest on the `VirtualBox hypervisor`_ .

 Download VirtualBox
 ===================